 The procedure should be straightforward, and all that you need is Windows 11 installation media and a PC that meets the hardware requirements.

 However, various issues can sometimes occur, and in this guide, we’re going to show you how to solve them instead of thinking that it’s time to uninstall Windows 11.

 But first, let’s see what to expect in order to determine what you’re up against.
 Just take a closer look below.

 What are the most common Windows 11 installation problems?

-How can I fix Windows 11 installation problems?
+How do I fix Windows 11 installation failed?

 1. Enable TPM in BIOS

 1. Access BIOS/UEFI on your PC.
 This procedure is different for each manufacturer but usually implies pressing an F (function) key on your keyboard before booting the OS.

 3. Locate the TPM option and enable it.